 Learning a new language is always a good idea, no matter the purpose.
 In fact, besides improving your communication abilities, it can also develop your memory, problem-solving skills, creativity, and sense of self-worth.
 Yet, there are some profiles and industries that benefit even more from learning a new language.
 One great example is the mining sector.

 Due to globalization, learning a foreign language has become increasingly important, especially in a sector like mining, which is considered pivotal to the world’s economy.
+Economist Pankaj Ghemawat estimates that two countries with a common language trade 42% more with each other than countries that miss that link.
 Nowadays, companies that have traditionally been national champions are globalizing, while start-up companies are investing in outskirts locations spread around the world.
 Considering all the international programs, partnerships, and investments that define the industry, there’s no denying that mining professionals should invest in improving their language skills.
 Here are 6 good reasons why:

 1. Doing business